VirgilSecurity/virgil-crypto/README.md

 1. Encrypt and decrypt data.
 1. Sign and verify data.
 1. Work with objects from [Virgil Security PKI Service](http://VirgilSecurity.com).
-Virgil Key Infrustructure API is available in preview.
+Virgil Key Infrastructure API is available in preview.
-Email: support@virgilsecurity.com to get early access
+Email: support@VirgilSecurity.com to get early access

 ## Where library can be used
 * on the client-side application;